RITRedteam/Headshot/README.md

 drwxrwxrwt.
 2 root   root     6 Oct 30 14:09 .font-unix
 -rw-rw-rw-.
 1 nobody nobody   0 Nov 30 11:39 hello
 ```
 If the header is not supplied (or a different location context is hit) then the server will respond to requests as normal.
-See below
+See below for example.
 ```
 [root@localhost Mad-Header]# curl localhost
 <!DOCTYPE html>